Table of contents

 In (small) children, the danger of fluorosis lurks.
 That means brown spots all appear on their teeth as a result of far too much fluoride.
 While most adults know not to swallow toothpaste, children have more difficulty doing so.
 As a result, they are much more at risk of fluorosis than adults.
 Besides, of course, it is also a real waste to waste so much toothpaste.
 Most adults easily put four to five times more toothpaste on their manual toothbrush than necessary.
 Adults who brush with an electric toothbrush, with its small, round brush head, must be really bad at it, but even they often brush with more than double the recommended amount.
 Just for fun, do the math on how much money you save on an annual basis by doing this, I’m sure you can do much more fun things with that!

 Finding it hard not to squeeze that tube too hard?
 Does one of those little peas of toothpaste look so empty on your toothbrush?
 Then try toothpaste tablets.
-These granules have just the right amount of toothpaste for one brushing.
+These granules have just the right amount for one brushing.
 Pill in your mouth and brush without actually noticing how little it is.
 But it makes brushing just as pleasant and your mouth just as fresh and clean.
 And all that without wasting, count your winnings!

 Frequently asked questions